Tested Baking & Dessert Recipes & Videos

 French Macarons

-Bake for 15 minutes, or until the cookies have risen, are a deep golden color and have tiny cracks.
-Remove from the oven and place baking pan on a rack to cool.
-When cool gently peel cookies from parchment.
-If they stick to parchment, turn the paper over, take a damp paper towel and gently wipe the bottom of the parchment paper to loosen the cookie.
+Bake for about 15 minutes, or until the cookies have risen, are a deep golden color and have tiny cracks.
+Remove from the oven and place the baking pan on a wire rack to cool.
+When cool, gently peel the cookies from the parchment paper.
+If the cookies are sticking to the parchment, turn the paper over, take a damp paper towel and gently wipe the bottom of the parchment paper to loosen the cookies.

 Amaretti Cookies:

-1 cup (200 grams) superfine or castor white sugar
+1 cup (200 grams) granulated white sugar (or superfine white sugar)

-Extra white sugar or Swedish pearl sugar for dusting cookies
+Swedish pearl sugar, sparkling or granulated white sugar for dusting cookies

 New Videos